-WILMERDING, Pa. – Wabtec Corporation (NYSE: WAB) has appointed Donald M. Itzkoff as Vice President, Government Relations and Public Affairs.
-Itzkoff comes to Wabtec from General Electric Company, where he led U.S. government affairs for GE Transportation.
-He previously served as Deputy Federal Railroad Administrator in the Clinton administration and earlier was senior majority counsel with the U.S. Senate Committee on Commerce, Science, and Transportation.
+WILMERDING PA — Wabtec Corp.
+(NYSE: WAB) has appointed Donald M. Itzkoff as VP of government relations & public affairs.
+Itzkoff was previously at General Electric Co., where he led U.S. government affairs for GE Transportation.
+He previously served as deputy federal railroad administrator in the Clinton administration, and earlier was senior majority counsel with the U.S. Senate Committee on Commerce, Science & Transportation.

 I read your article in STN and am very intrigued by it.
 A lot of what I read I have been attempting to do or have already done.
 One issue I have is the lag time from application to hire due to some of our HR processes.
 How were you able to get HR on-board with expediting the hiring process and eliminating the dilly dallying around?

 Working with HR is probably the hardest and the most important facet of recruiting.
 I think many of our HR folks, like transportation professionals, see themselves as gatekeepers and not as recruiters.
 In addition, they are so anxious about making mistakes and liability that this slows and even gridlocks the process of bringing on new drivers.
 Finally, most employees are more about comfort than change.
 They take the path of least resistance.
 You and your proposal may represent more work to them so keep that in mind.